tudelftgeomatics/geo5010/index.md

 The coordinator should receive a copy of the proposed assignment before the actual start of the work, and of the final deliverable at the end of the assignment.

-To start the project, a half-page summary containing the following is required:

-  - name student
-  - name of the supervisor
-  - title of project
-  - main objectives and deliverables
-  - planned timeframe

 ## Assessment